Invictable/HytaleSchematicLoader/README.md

 Modern schematics directly map from namespace:itemname to Hytale block strings.

-Legacy schematics use data for both rotations and color info. ex. stained clay data is for color, but chest data is for rotation. when overriding legacy materials only enter the id.
+Legacy schematics use data for both rotations and color info. ex. stained clay data is for color, but chest data is for rotation.
+When overriding legacy materials that have rotational data, only enter the block id.
 This makes the parser treat the data as a rotation.
+Otherwise enter it as blockid:data.

 Under mods -> cc.invic_schematic-loader -> you can find hytale_overrides.txt and legacy_overrides.txt.
 You can specify override mappings for both legacy -> modern minecraft and modern minecraft -> hytale block string entries.
 This overrides the in code mappings, or lets you map modded minecraft items or unmapped items.
 If a mapping fails, stone will be placed.
-If a minecraft block maps to 'skip' it wont be processed, similiar to worldedits -a argument if used with air.
+If a minecraft block maps to hytale string 'skip' it wont be processed, similiar to worldedits -a argument if used with air.
 By default, air will be skipped.
 If you want air to replace blocks, override minecraft:air=Empty.
 Empty is Hytale's air block.
 Restart the server after editing configs.